OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

 *The Discovery profile defines the lightweight announce messages and manifests that allow services, coverage areas, and spatial content or experiences to be discovered at runtime.
 It enables SpatialDDS deployments to remain decentralized while still providing structured service discovery.*

+Open or global coverage SHOULD be signaled with the explicit `CoverageElement.global` toggle.
+When `global=true`, consumers MAY ignore the numeric bounds.
+This replaces the earlier convention of leaving bounds as NaN to imply unconstrained coverage.

 ```idl
 // SPDX-License-Identifier: MIT
 // SpatialDDS Discovery 1.2